 This Park is the world’s most massive free-flight walk-in aviary.
 If you have time and you like walking surrounded by birds, this is the right place.
 The opening time from 9 am to 6 pm, and the ticket costs 67 Ringgit.

-The Park is located 20 minutes walk from the National Mosque.
+The Park is located 20 minutes on foot from the National Mosque.
 At the entrance, you’ll find taxies and the “Hop on /off” bus stop.

-Facing the KL Bird Park entrance, there is the Orchid Park.
-If you like, in this area, you can also visit the KL Butterfly Park and the Perdana Botanic Garden.
+Facing the KL Bird Park entrance, is the Orchid Park.
+If you like, in this green area, you can also visit the KL Butterfly Park and the Perdana Botanic Garden.

-We are passionate about local markets, and this is one of our favourite spots of Kuala Lumpur where it is still possible to live a fantastic slice of local life.
-This covered market is bustling and is full of stalls selling fish, vegetables, fruit, meat and other food.
+We are local markets lovers, and this is one of our favourite spots of Kuala Lumpur where it is still possible to live a fantastic slice of local life.
+The market takes place inside a huge building and it’s plenty of stalls selling fish, vegetables, fruit, meat and other food.
 Chow Kit is a morning market, so you should go there in the early morning to enjoy the place.

 The market is located in Chow Kit district, 15 minutes by taxi from Chinatown/Merdeka Square.

 If you like tasting the local street food, don’t miss the lively Jalan Alor.
-It’s a long and always busy pedestrian street full cheap local restaurants and stalls selling any street food.
+It’s a long and always busy pedestrian street in the Bukit Bintang district plenty of cheap restaurants and stalls that cook any street food.

-Walking only for a few minutes from Jalan Alor, you’ll find Changkat Bukit Bintang, the Kuala Lumpur most famous place for enjoying the night.
-Changkat Bukit Bintang is street plenty of international restaurants, bars, pubs clubs, cocktail lounges and of course clubs playing the hits of the moment.
+Walking only for a few minutes from Jalan Alor, is Changkat Bukit Bintang, the Kuala Lumpur most famous place for enjoying the night.
+Changkat Bukit Bintang is a street with international restaurants, bars, pubs, cocktail lounges and of course clubs playing the hits of the moment.

 It is one of the largest aquaria in the world with its 464,515 sqm, and it is home to over 150 species of marine life.
 The aquarium is located at KL Convention Centre Complex, and the ticket cost 73 RM.
 It is open every day from 11 am to 8 pm.